bibanon/android-development-codex/Devices/Android-Devices/Google-Experience/ASUS-Nexus 7/ASUS-Nexus-7.md

 ## Status

+* Generation: **Sixth Generation**
 * Type: **Google Experience**
 * Stance: **Developer Friendly**

-## Sections

-To start your adventure in Android modding, follow the below guides in order.

-### Glossary
+## Glossary

 * [[Glossary Android]]
 * [[Glossary Android Versions]]

-### Unlock, Recovery, and Root
+## Unlock, Recovery, and Root

+* [[Nexus Drivers]] - Set up your device to work with ADB.
-* [[N7 One Click Root]] - The easy, one-click root.
+* [[Nexus Toolkits]] - The easy, one-click root.
 Great for noobs who want to get it done quickly and easily.
-* [[N7 Manual Method]] - Another way to root is to do it manually.
-If you've rooted quite a bit of phones, try this out to see what the toolkits do under the hood.
-Nexus devices are particularly straightforward and safe to root.
+* [[Nexus Manual Method]] - While one-click root/unlock programs exist and are *perfectly safe to use*, take advantage of the great opportunity to understand more by using the manual method; few other devices are as straightforward or forgiving.
+* [[Nexus Restore]] - Got any problems, or need to send your device back for repair?
+Just restore it to stock.

-### Miscellaneous
+## Miscellaneous

-* [[Ubuntu on Nexus 7|Linux]] - Because of it's ubiquity and low price, the Nexus 7 is being used as Ubuntu's ARM reference device.
+* [[Ubuntu on Nexus 7|N7 Ubuntu]] - Because of it's ubiquity and low price, the Nexus 7 is being used as Ubuntu's ARM reference device.
 You can install it to your little tablet with the click of a button.
 * [[N7 Sources]] - All the guides we've sourced and all the people to thank.